Nagendra1997/dummypy/README.md

 ---
 Mesibo On-Premise solution allows you to run the entire Mesibo solution in your own premise / data center.
 All the messages and calls goes through your own data center and stay in your own database.
 All you have to do it to download Mesibo on-premise server image and run it in your own data center.
 That's it!

-Mesibo On-Premise is the perfect solution for ultimate control over sensitive data,// or for that matter, all your data.// Messenger is an open-source app with real-time messaging, voice and video call features.// We have also released the entire source code of Mesibo Android and iOS Apps on GitHub, where it can be // it is continuously updated.
-You can download entire source code, and customize it to suit your needs.
+Mesibo On-Premise is the perfect solution for ultimate control over your sensitive data.We have also released the entire source code of Mesibo Android and iOS [sample apps](https://github.com/mesibo/samples) on GitHub, which is continuously updated.
+You can download the entire source code, and customize it to suit your needs.

 ### Features
 - All the mesibo features, including Messaging, Voice and Video calling